Mathkur

 Mathkur is a village in India located near Bangalore North.
 It is part of the Shivakote Grama panchayat.
 Mathkur has a total population of 1,065, most of whom are farmers.
 The lake in this village is about 67 acres.

-The village is close to the Indian Institute of Horticultural Research (IIHR) and also to an Indian Centre for Theoretical Research (ICTS) which is located near Kalenahalli.
+The village is close to the Indian Institute of Horticultural Research (IIHR) and an Indian Centre for Theoretical Research (ICTS) which is located near Kalenahalli.

-The neighboring villages of mathkur include Linganahalli, Kalenahalli, Ivarakandapura, seethakempanahall and Kakol.
+Neighboring villages include Linganahalli, Kalenahalli, Ivarakandapura, Seethakempanahall and Kakol.